Message Analyzer Feature Summary

 Remove All Time Shifts — click this command to remove any previously specified time shifts from the current in-focus session.

-Quick Filter — click this item to display a submenu with the following items:
+Data Source Filter — click this item to display a submenu with the following items for manipulating the display of data sources:

-Apply — this command is enabled only after you have configured a Quick Filtering time window, applied it, and then removed it with the Remove command.
+Apply — this command is enabled only after you have created a data source configuration, applied it, and then removed it with the Remove command.
 Enables the Remove command to toggle into the enabled state.
-Working together with the Remove command, enables you to alternately Apply and Remove the current Quick Filtering configuration.
+Working together with the Remove command, it enables you to alternately Apply and Remove the current data source configuration.

-Remove — click this command to remove the current Quick Filtering time window that you configured.
+Remove — click this command to remove the current data source configuration that you specified in the Data Source Filter dialog.
 Enables the Apply command to toggle into the enabled state.
-Working together with the Apply command, enables you to alternately Remove and Apply the current Quick Filtering configuration.
+Working together with the Apply command, it enables you to alternately Remove and Apply the current data source configuration.

 ViewerName — a placeholder for which the name changes depending on the type of session viewer that is currently in focus.
 For example, if the Grouping viewer is in focus, then the name of this Session menu item changes to Grouping.
 If an Analysis Grid session tab is currently in focus, the item name changes to Analysis Grid, and so on.
 Click the viewer name item in the Session menu to display a submenu with a set of commands that apply to the indicated data viewer only.
 Typically reproduces the commands that exist on the respective data viewer toolbar.